mblockelet/opentezos/docs/archetype/events/intro.md

 ## Event Well

 The event mecanism relies on a contract called *event well*.
-The `emit` instruction sends an operation to the event well, and the crank process indexes incoming well operations:
+The `emit` instruction sends an operation to the event well, and the crank process monitors incoming well operations:

 <ThemedImage
   alt="event well schema"